viniciusvks/pokedex/README.md

 ## Build Setup

-This apps requires NodeJS and npm to run.
+This app requires NodeJS and npm to run.
 After you have both installed, just run the follow commands to build and run the application.

 ``` bash